-Admission for the evening is £3 for adults and free for children.
-Proceeds will go to CAFOD’s Harvest appeal, which this year is focusing on helping communities like those in El Salvador, where farming is the dominant profession but the land is often difficult to grow food on.
+Proceeds from the event went to CAFOD’s Harvest appeal, which this year is focusing on helping communities like those in El Salvador, where farming is the dominant profession but the land is often difficult to grow food on.

 Many farmers in the South American country use substandard seeds that only last one harvest and cannot cope with pests.

-For more information on the Harvest appeal, visit our website.
+To find out more about the CAFOD Harvest appeal, visit our website.

 Maggie Mairura, CAFOD Nottingham Community Participation Coordinator, on her visit to her local Catholic Primary school.